 - Solid job growth means you can look forward to career stability and generous benefits.

-Education/training: Technically speaking there are no specific education requirements for a paralegal.
+Education/Training Required: Technically speaking, there are no specific education requirements for a paralegal.
 But most employers won’t hire you unless you have at least an associate’s degree, as well as a paralegal certification.

 - There are plenty of jobs in the field, with more than 325,000.
 That means you’ll probably be able to find a job anywhere in the country.

 - You’ll have a choice of work environments, whether it’s a law office, large company, or government agency.

 - You can even choose the specialization since many law firms work in specific niches.
 For example, one firm may specialize in real estate, another in family law, and still another in disability cases.